huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 significant memory overhead.
 The alternative approach of discarding the activations and recalculating them when needed during the backward pass, would introduce a considerable computational overhead and slow down the training process.

-**Gradient checkpointing** offers a compromise between these two approaches and and saves strategically selected activations throughout the computational graph so only a fraction of the activations need to be re-computed for the gradients.
+**Gradient checkpointing** offers a compromise between these two approaches and saves strategically selected activations throughout the computational graph so only a fraction of the activations need to be re-computed for the gradients.
 For an in-depth explanation of gradient checkpointing, refer to [this great article](https://medium.com/tensorflow/fitting-larger-networks-into-memory-583e3c758ff9).